Curious about how to optimize content for voice search?

 According to a recent Microsoft report, Cortana only has a 5.1% error rate.
 That means Cortana’s testing at 95%.
 So, it’s getting a solid “A.” And that’s across multiple devices and dozens of languages.

 Great, so voice searches are the new thing.
-But how does any of that affect search engine optimization for voice search?
+But how does any of that affect SEO optimization for voice search?
 Well, let’s talk about that.

 Sit down in front of your desktop and open your web browser.
 Now pick a piece of furniture in your living room.